Tips for Making Needle

 attaching an eye.

-If needed, wool can be dyed with natural or synthetic dyes.
+If needed, wool can be dyed with natural

 If you soak your toy in a dye solution (as opposed to applying dyes by dabbing), pay attention to its orientation while it's drying.
 The color will be most intense on the down side of the toy.
 For instance, if you turn a felted quadruped upside down to dry, its back and the top of its head will be affected by the dye the most.
 Even if you just wash your animal after an unlucky dying attempt and then dry it, the down side may get slightly colored as any dye leftovers will accumulate on the lower surface.